-- The finance sector including but not restricted to- - (i) banking; - (ii) insurance; - (iii) fund industry including managers and administrators; - (iv) accountancy services, except for those businesses with 25 employees or less where the majority of their clients are in the Isle of Man; - (v) trust and corporate service providers; - (vi) other financial services. - Legal services, except where at least 30% of the income of the provider of those services is derived from either or a combination of conveyancing and legal aid related work. - IT; information technology and digital - E-gaming etc., except for those businesses with less than 20 employees whose business generates at least 50 percent of its revenue from Sportsbook income (sports betting, rather than Casino). - Space and utilities (including gas and telecoms). - Public administration - Any retailer that is liable to pay or will be liable to pay income tax at a 10% rate under the large retailers' tax for the 2018/19 income tax year. - Any business that receives a significant amount of its income from Isle of Man Government in any way and including payments for underwritten events. - Any constituent entity of a MNE group under the Income Tax (Country-by-Country Reporting) Regulations 2017 (total consolidated group revenue of 750 million Euro or more).
+the finance sector including but not restricted to-

+- (i) banking; - (ii) insurance; - (iii) fund industry including managers and administrators; - (iv) accountancy services, except for those businesses with 25 employees or less where the majority of their clients are in the Isle of Man; - (v) trust and corporate service providers; - (vi) other financial services; - legal services, except where at least 30% of the income of the provider of those services is derived from either or a combination of conveyancing and legal aid related work; - IT, information technology and digital; - E-Gaming etc., except for those businesses with less than 20 employees whose business generates at least 50 percent of its revenue from Sportsbook income (sports betting, rather than Casino); - Space and utilities (including gas and telecoms); - public administration; - any retailer that is liable to pay or will be liable to pay income tax at a 10% rate under the large retailers tax for the 2018/19 income tax year; - any business that receives a significant amount of its income from Isle of Man Government in any way (including payments for underwritten events); - For this purpose a significant amount of income is more than 65% of the businesses receipts.
+Although consideration will be given to such businesses on a case by case basis. - any constituent entity of a MNE group under the Income Tax (Country-by-Country Reporting) Regulations 2017. - A total consolidated group revenue of 750 million Euro or more.